ujikstark/videoshopping-be/README.md

 ### Conclusion

-The API structure provided in this README allows seamless interaction with videos, products, and comments in your application.
+The API structure provided in this README allows seamless interaction with users, videos, products, and comments in your application.
 The defined endpoints facilitate data retrieval, creation, and updates for each resource, providing a robust and efficient backend for your frontend application.

 For detailed implementation and code samples, please refer to the project files and the respective API route handlers in the server code.